ACE CERES-MERCED EXTENSION PROJECT – ENVIRONMENTAL IMPACT REPORT

 DESCRIPTION OF THE PROJECT

-The Project would consist of the following:
+The Proposed Project consists of the following:

 PURPOSE OF PROJECT

 The Project purpose is to address growing traffic congestion, unhealthy air quality, climate change, and a general lack of access to rail transportation in the San Joaquin Valley.
 The Project proposes to address these issues by extending and enhancing ACE passenger rail service significantly within the San Joaquin Valley, as well as providing a connection between ACE service and future high-speed rail service in Merced, which would integrate ACE service into a unified northern California rail network.
-These aspects of the project will reduce the need for automobile use, thereby reducing traffic congestion, improving air quality and reducing greenhouse gas (GHG) emissions.
+These aspects of the Project will reduce the need for automobile use, thereby reducing traffic congestion, improving air quality and reducing greenhouse gas (GHG) emissions.

 ENVIRONMENTAL CLEARANCE OF THE PROJECT